 Prices are on a per person sharing basis (pps).Special offers for longer stays or when booked as part of a longer itinerary may apply - details on request.

-Breakfast, lunch, and dinner are included.
-The rate excludes any tours - rates available on request.
+All meals are included.
+The rate excludes any tours - rates are available on request.

 Children of any age are welcome, but if under 12 they are not allowed on tours.
 Rates available on request.